 This is mostly dependent on the owner’s capital and other available resources.
 A greenhouse can be classified according to the type of materials used in its construction.
 This can either be a low-cost greenhouse, a semi-tech or a high-tech greenhouse.
 Low-cost greenhouses are usually constructed with wood/net with no control components.
 A semi-tech is usually constructed with metals with net and plastic coverings with some control components.
 In high-tech greenhouses, crops are raised in a fully controlled environment (temperature, humidity etc.).

-We shall be talking more about greenhouse structures and construction in subsequent posts.
+We shall be talking more about greenhouse structures and construction in later posts.

 Source of water:

-Having an available and good source of water will ensure all year round production.
+Having an available and good source of water will make sure of all year round production.